Mars suit: Visors and UV

-A thin layer of gold on the visor plastic bubble of current space helmets, shields the face from harmful parts of the Sun's spectrum.
+A thin layer of gold on the visor plastic bubble of current space helmets shields the face from harmful parts of the Sun's spectrum.
 Visor designs, in general, have a design goal of allowing the astronaut to see, but block ultraviolet and heat, besides the pressure requirements.

 It has been detected that ultraviolet light does reach the surface of Mars.
-Martian carbon dioxide tends to block ultraviolet light of wavelengths shorter than about 190 nm, however above that there is less blocking depending on the amount of dust and Rayleigh scattering.
+Martian carbon dioxide tends to block ultraviolet light of wavelengths shorter than about 190 nm; however, above that there is less blocking depending on the amount of dust and Rayleigh scattering.
 Significant amounts of UVB and UVC light are noted to reach the surface of Mars.

 Toilet and vomiting

-A human consideration for suits is the need to go the bathroom.
+A human consideration for suits is the need to eliminate bodily waste.
 Various methods have been employed in suits, and in the Shuttle-era NASA used maximum absorbency garments to enable stays of 10 hours in space and partial pressure suits.

 Another concern is vomiting, which has increased occurrence in spaceflight.